platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 Composer helps you declare, manage, and install all the dependencies needed to run your project.
 It allows you to make your WordPress site [more stable, more secure, and easier to maintain](./_index.md).

+With Composer, you don't need to commit all of WordPress core, its themes and plugins to your project's Git repository.
+You also don't need to manage any of these elements as Git submodules.

+## Before you begin

 To update your WordPress site to use Composer, check that:

 - You already have a [vanilla version of WordPress installed locally](../vanilla/_index.md).